recepcanaltinbag/trapo-seq/README.md

 ### Traposome Sequencing Pipeline for Long Read Technologies

 **trapo-seq** is a bacterial traposome sequencing pipeline for long read technologies.
-The biggest advantage of the long read technology for traposome analysis is that it can resolve mobile elements (transposons and insertion sequences are repetitive sequences) as a whole, even just one read can reveal the complete sequence of the mobile element.
+The biggest advantage of the long read technology for traposome analysis is that it can resolve mobile elements as a whole, even just one read can reveal the complete sequence of the mobile element.
 Also, the assembly process is not a must unlike short read technologies.
 This also helps to obtain high throughput traposome data.

 **trapo-seq** was initially developed for trap plasmids, but it can be used for other genetic elements if there are insertions of mobile elements on them.